 - I always use filtered water when I soak beans and when I cook them.
 Is this absolutely necessary?
 Probably not.
 However, I want to minimize added flavor to the beans from unfiltered water.

-- I used low sodium chicken broth.
+- I used low-sodium chicken broth.
 For a vegetarian dish, use vegetable broth in place of the chicken broth.

-- I used low sugar ketchup, but you can use regular ketchup if you prefer.
+- I used low-sugar ketchup, but you can use regular ketchup if you prefer.

 - As the beans cook, they tend to produce foam on top of the water.
 You can spoon the foam off, or just leave it.
 Over time, the foam will disappear.

-- Watch the beans carefully to ensure that they aren’t over-cooked.
+- Watch the beans carefully to ensure that they aren’t overcooked.
 You want them to still be very slightly firm in the center.
 The reason is that the beans will continue to cook in the sauce.

 - Leftovers can be stored covered in the refrigerator for up to a week.
-Reheat the beans in the microwave or on the stove top.Â
+Reheat the beans in the microwave or on the stove top.ย

 Chula